pilukarts/ForgeniteFrenzy/README.md

 The deployment process is automated via GitHub Actions:
 1. Push your code changes to the `main` branch of your GitHub repository.
 2. Firebase App Hosting automatically detects the push, builds the Next.js application, and deploys it.
-3. The live URL will be available in your Firebase project's App Hosting dashboard.
+3. The live URL will be available in your Firebase project's App Hosting dashboard, which is `https://nextn.web.app`.